Large deviation principle in one-dimensional dynamics: Large deviations lower bound

 \begin{proof}[Proof of the large deviations lower bound in the Main Theorem] Let $f\colon X\to X$ be a map satisfying the hypotheses of Proposition~\ref{lower-prop}, and~$\mathcal G$ an open subset of $\mathcal M$.
-Note that the topology of $\mathcal M$ is generated by a countable basis $\{\mathcal O_i\}_{i\in\Lambda}$ consisting of sets of the form
+Note that the topology of $\mathcal M$ has a base consisting of sets of the form